neondatabase/website/content/docs/get-started-with-neon/why-neon.md

   </Admonition>

 - **Teams and organizations** that aim to enhance their development workflows with the ability to create database branches for testing new features or updates, mirroring the branching process used in code version control.
-- **Enterprises** requiring scalable, high-performance database solutions with advanced features like autoscaling, autosuspend, point-in-time restore, and logical replication.
+- **Enterprises** requiring scalable, high-performance database solutions with advanced features like autoscaling, scale to zero, point-in-time restore, and logical replication.
 Enterprises can benefit from custom pricing, higher resource allowances, and enterprise-level support to meet their specific requirements.

 In summary, Neon is built for anyone who requires a Postgres database and wants to benefit from the scalability, ease of use, cost savings, and advanced DevX capabilities provided by Neon's serverless architecture.